 Many Hands provides no-cost or low-cost minor home and auto repairs to those who are on a limited income.
 We also provide referrals to outside organizations that can assist with more involved or special needs that are beyond the capabilities of the volunteers.
 Call Deb D'Errico at (813) 679-1365 or visit the Many Hands website for more info.

 MOW provides up to 100 meals each Friday to the homebound in our area.
 Volunteers prepare and deliver meals.
-Call Elaine Christopher at (813)689-3275 about meal preparation assistance.
-Call Barbara Brooks at (813)689-7016 about meal delivery.
+Contact Mary or Doug Baker at 813-643-4493 about meal preparation assistance.
+Contact Barbara Brooks at (813)689-7016 about meal delivery.

 CLICK HERE TO VOLUNTEER TO PREPARE AND/OR DELIVER A MEAL.